 - black and white sesame seeds

-- Place the jackfruit into a crockpot with the broth, ensuring all pieces are covered with the liquid, adding a bit more broth if needed.
+- Drain the jackfruit and place into a crockpot with the broth, ensuring all pieces are covered with the liquid, adding a bit more broth if needed.
 Cook the jackfruit for 2-3 hours on the highest setting.

 - Remove the jackfruit from the broth (you can reserve the broth for using later), and shred it up as finely as possible with a fork and knife.
 It should be really soft and almost fall apart.
 Discard any seeds or tough pieces.
 Measure out 1 cup of the shredded jackfruit and place it into a bowl.
 (Use any leftover jackfruit to make this salad or other jackfruit recipes.)